Andrew Bryan (Baptist)

 Andrew Bryan (1737–1812) founded Bryan Street African Baptist Church, affectionately called the Mother Church of Black Baptists, and First African Baptist Church of Savannah in Savannah, Georgia, the first black Baptist churches to be established in America.
-Bryan was the former slave of Jonathan Bryan.
+Bryan was formerly enslaved by Jonathan Bryan.

 Andrew Bryan was born in 1737 in Goose Creek, South Carolina, to slave parents.
 He married a woman named Hannah.
 Bryan converted to Christianity through the preaching of George Liele.
 After Liele left Savannah for a mission to Jamaica, Bryan began to preach.
-He was imprisoned twice for preaching to slaves, but he continued to do so.
-He was also severely whipped, but was noted for enduring the suffering as Jesus Christ had done.
+He was imprisoned twice for preaching to enslaved people, but he continued to do so.
+He was also severely whipped but was noted for enduring the suffering as Jesus Christ had done.
 Bryan established the church which would eventually become known as First African Baptist Church, and it grew from sixty-nine members in 1788 to about seven hundred by 1800.